Enjoy your weekend!

 Victorian England literary circles serving as the assistant editor to

-The Westminster Review for two years.
+left-wing magazine The Westminster Review for two years.
 So why

 would an established writer and editor known by her birth name take on a